wurblets and in this directory create another pom.xml with the following contents:

 As already mentioned in the introduction the wurbelizer’s template language is Java with a few syntax extensions.
 The extensions are necessary to separate the template level from the generated code level:

-• @(...)@ to extract a value from the template level (within code level)
+@[to switch to template level]@to switch to code level@(...)@to extract a value from the template level (within code level)

 The other lines at the beginning of the wurblet source are pretty self-explaining.
 Notice that the wurblet extends DTOWurblet.